 Physical difference and modification such as the facial moko can invite blatant and piercing stares.
-Those being viewed can be considered objects of curiosity; to be admired, respected and, for some people, abhorred.
-Whatever the reason, curiosity abounds as wearers are confronted with the reality of looking different.
-Hotewa and Korere are both middle-aged Maori women, now used to the probing attentions of the public in response to their moko kauae.
-In a shopping centre, Hotewa was stopped by an elderly Pakeha - European - woman, who commented, after a good long look,
+Those being viewed can be considered objects of curiosity; to be admired, respected, and for some people, abhorred.
+What ever the reason, curiosity abounds as wearers are confronted with the reality of looking different.

+Hotewa and Korere are both middle aged Maori women, now used to the probing attentions of the public in response to their moke kauae.
+In a shopping centre, Hotewa was stopped by an elderly Pakeha - European - woman, who commented, after a good long look...

 Oh.
-Sorry I didn't mean to [stare].
+Sorry I didn't mean to (stare).
 I just had to have a good look.
 Is it real?
 How long have you had it?
+[Hotewa]